alchrabas/pyslate/docs/user-guide.rst

 ..
 Note::
     Such examples are something you usually don't have access to as a translator.

-| First I'll explain what tag is.
+First I'll explain what tag is.
 Tag is a pair of text strings: a key and a value.

-| **Value** is the text visible for users of the program - the part you have to translate.
+ - **Value** is the text visible for users of the program - the part you have to translate.
-| **Key** is text's identifier invisible for users - you should keep it the same, because translating is basically supplying a different tag value in the same key.
+ - **Key** is text's identifier invisible for users - you should keep it the same, because translating is basically supplying a different tag value for the same key.

-| All examples will use the simple syntax: ``TAG_KEY => TAG_VALUE``
+All examples will use the simple syntax: ``TAG_KEY => TAG_VALUE``

 Hello message
 -------------